department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/rollout/integration-with-nav-release-plan-2024.md

 ### Secondary Nav Bar

-The secondary navigation could be implemented multiple ways in code to achieve the same user experience, but with different implications.
-We plan to integrate a shared component, but we should briefly discuss the sitewide header as an option.

-We could implement secondary navigation in the sitewide header, near where primary navigation lives.
-This implies that code in the sitewide header component would need to control when the secondary nav appears based on feature flags and URL paths (some `/my-health` pages, such as certain form-flows, should _not_ display secondary navigation).

-However, we chose the shared component path.
-The shared component will need to be added to each app that requries it, and placed within the code at a particular location in the code in order to visually appear to be just below the primary navigation without any visible gap.
+The secondary navigation will be implemented by adding a shared component to each app that requries it.
+Placed within the code at a particular location in the code, it will visually appear to be just below the primary navigation without any visible gap.

+We considered implementing secondary navigation within the sitewide header component.
+However, we decided against this option to avoid the risk of broader performance or user experience impacts.

 ### Feature Toggles